What Is A Favorite In Sports Betting?

 The most straightforward type of favorite bet is on the money line.
 You simply need the team to win and you will cash your bet.
 Large favorites will likely win games, making money line favorite betting a reasonably basic proposition.
 The issue is that payouts can be meager, meaning you may have to bet a lot to win anything considerable.

 An example is that a team might be favored by -500 odds.
 This means that you need to bet $500 to win $100, or $5 to win $1.
 You might see considerably larger odds in certain matchups, such as lopsided college football games.
 One way to increase your potential winnings is to parlay multiple money line favorites together.
-If you think you have a few bets that are close to “locks” (almost sure to win), perhaps consider a parlay to increase your winnings on a smaller investment.
+If you think you have a few bets that are close to “locks” (almost sure to win), perhaps consider parlay betting to increase your winnings on a smaller investment.
 However, you will need all of these teams to win to secure a payout, making them more risky.

 Points spread favorite